Clubs & Amenities

 Mah Jongg is held every week at the Community Center.
 You can play by just showing up and taking a seat.
 For more information please email Rebecca Levitan.

-Art Jaunts will gather for discussions and guest speakers involving all the arts, such as visual arts, crafts, theater, music, etc., as well as coordinate visits to area museums and galleries, and other arts events.
+Art Jaunts gathers for discussions and guest speakers involving all the arts, such as visual arts, crafts, theater, music, etc., and also coordinates visits to area museums and galleries, and other arts events.
 For more information please email artjauntshg@gmail.com, or contact either Co-Chair, Paul F. Mueller or Wim Burton.

 Cribbage, Weekly, Thursdays (except 1st Thursday of the month)